Frederick Sage & Company: Last years

 Starting again after the second world war was even more difficult than after the first, because of the many restrictions and the centralised control which the new Labour government thought necessary.
 But new display rooms and offices were built in central London, in Verulam street near the old premises.
 New factories were acquired in the north London suburbs – Harringay, South Tottenham, Dalston.
 There was even a factory at Mountain Ash in the Cynon Valley of South Wales for manufacturing sheet metal and architectural metalwork.

-There was work for shops, ships, churches, museums, but the most prestigious and the one that will last longest must be their post-war work in the Palace of Westminster following the bombing of the House of Commons.
+There was work for shops, ships, churches, museums, but the most known was their post-war work in the Palace of Westminster following the bombing of the House of Commons.

 The firm began to show strains in the early 1960s when they began a difficult "reorganisation".
 They still did much work, including buying a firm making scenery and exhibition stands, City Display organisation, and even had a television scenery contract when the medium was still quite new.
 In 1965 they had difficulty in completing contracts and this continued.
 In 1968, "unobtrusively" as The Times put it, Sage's became a subsidiary of British Electric Traction, remained in name for a while longer but eventually disappeared.

 Frederick Sage continued to operate from its Haringay base until 1989 whereupon it merged with Brent Metal and moved to Wembley where it struggled on for a few more years as part of Courtney Pope Holdings, until the Group's eventual demise.